 Meet Pat Perry: Sky’s the Limit for the Former Firefighter and Current Road Runner

-When Pat first moved to Blue Skies of Texas in San Antonio last year at age 62, she was surprised to find that she had promptly gained 15 pounds.
+When Pat first moved to Blue Skies of Texas in San Antonio in 2019 at age 62, she was surprised to find that she had promptly gained 15 pounds.
 “It was like starting college all over again,” she laughs.
 It took a little time to get used to a new lifestyle and eating on a meal plan.
 She knew she had to make some adjustments to lose that pesky “Freshman 15” by getting into a new exercise regimen.

 Dusting Off Those Sneakers